HangGao12/BlackJack/README.md

 __All experiments are based on the environment under python__

 __Requirement__:

-torch, Matplotlib(Type the command "pip install torch".
+Torch, Matplotlib(Type the command "pip install torch".
 Type the command "pip install matplotlib".
 (Make sure that the two data packages "torch" and "matplotlib" are installed on your computer))

 __Sturcture__:
 __In order to make the program run successfully, please put all 6 ".py" files under the same directory on your computer__